VatsalSy/RemindersSync/README.md

 # RemindersSync

 A Swift-based tool to sync Obsidian tasks with Apple Reminders.
-Tasks are synced bidirectionally, meaning tasks marked as completed in either system will be reflected in the other.
+Tasks are synced bidirectionally between your Obsidian vault and a dedicated Apple Reminders list (with the same name as your vault).

 ## Features

 - Bidirectional sync of tasks between Obsidian and Apple Reminders
+  - Only syncs with the Apple Reminders list that matches your vault name
+  - Does not affect tasks in other Reminders lists
+  - Does not sync tasks found in `_AppleReminders.md`
 - Maintains task completion status across both systems
-- Exports non-synced reminders to a markdown file
 - Preserves task IDs and mappings between systems
 - Handles task due dates